Wondering how to build a niche website? Perfect because I’m going to show you exactly what to do from A-Z.

 Just do the work and trust the process.

-This particularly important for new websites which are incredibly stubborn in the beginning.
+This particularly important for new websites that are incredibly stubborn in the beginning.
 You can get everything right from an SEO perspective and still not rank because your website is simply too new and not authoritative enough.

 You can rank for long-tail keywords within 3-6 months, but it’s going take probably 6-12 months for a new website to rank for body or more competitive keywords.